phax/peppol-commons/README.md

   * **`truststore.password`**: the password to access the trust store.
 By default the password `peppol` is used.
 This password is valid for all built-in trust stores mentioned above.
   * **`http.proxyHost`**: the host name or IP address to be used as a HTTP proxy
   * **`http.proxyPort`**: the port of the HTTP proxy.
 The port must be specified and has no default value!
   * **`http.useSystemProperties`** (since v5.2.4): if `true` the system properties for HTTP configuration are used for setting up the connection.
 The default value is `false`.
-Supported system properties are:
+Supported system properties are (based on Apache HTTPClient):
-    * ssl.TrustManagerFactory.algorithm
+    * `ssl.TrustManagerFactory.algorithm`
-    * javax.net.ssl.trustStoreType
+    * `javax.net.ssl.trustStoreType`
-    * javax.net.ssl.trustStore
+    * `javax.net.ssl.trustStore`
-    * javax.net.ssl.trustStoreProvider
+    * `javax.net.ssl.trustStoreProvider`
-    * javax.net.ssl.trustStorePassword
+    * `javax.net.ssl.trustStorePassword`
-    * ssl.KeyManagerFactory.algorithm
+    * `ssl.KeyManagerFactory.algorithm`
-    * javax.net.ssl.keyStoreType
+    * `javax.net.ssl.keyStoreType`
-    * javax.net.ssl.keyStore
+    * `javax.net.ssl.keyStore`
-    * javax.net.ssl.keyStoreProvider
+    * `javax.net.ssl.keyStoreProvider`
-    * javax.net.ssl.keyStorePassword
+    * `javax.net.ssl.keyStorePassword`
-    * https.protocols
+    * `https.protocols`
-    * https.cipherSuites
+    * `https.cipherSuites`
-    * http.proxyHost
+    * `http.proxyHost`
-    * http.proxyPort
+    * `http.proxyPort`
-    * http.nonProxyHosts
+    * `http.nonProxyHosts`
-    * http.keepAlive
+    * `http.keepAlive`
-    * http.maxConnections
+    * `http.maxConnections`
-    * http.agent
+    * `http.agent`

 ### Specifying a proxy server
 The SMP client supports a proxy server.
 By default the proxy specified in the configuration file (see above) is used (since version 4.3.0).

-Simply call the method `setProxy (org.apache.http.HttpHost)` on an `SMPClient` or `SMPClientReadOnly`.
+Alternatively call the method `setProxy (org.apache.http.HttpHost)` on an `SMPClient` or `SMPClientReadOnly`.
 This means you can specify the proxy on a per-call basis.
 Proxy authentication is currently not supported.

+Since v5.2.2 the method `SMPClient.setUseProxySystemProperties (true)` can be used to enable the usage of the default system properties for HTTP connections (see the section on the configuration file for details).
+Since v5.2.4 the configuration file property `http.useSystemProperties` can be used to achieve the same without code changes.
+By enabling the usage of the system properties, the manually set proxy is ignored; if a proxy is manually set after this setting, it disables the usage of the system properties again.
+Note: this of course works for both SMP and BDXR client.

 ### Example usage (V5 only)